Banker Bets Explained

 For example, you can place a Bet365 banker bet by highlighting the bankers on the slip with a single click.
 These must win if your stakes are to come in.
 If any of the bankers lose, you lose the full slip.

 When placing a banker bet, review your options carefully.
-You should only choose to use bankers when you’re sure those selections are worth backing up.
+It would help if you only chose to use bankers when you’re sure those selections are worth backing up.
 That is why they’re usually short-priced, although there are exceptions.
-If you believe a horse is a safe bet or that a football team definitely wins its match at great prices, those are the times when banker bets make sense.
+If you believe a horse is a safe bet or a football team wins its match at great prices, those are the times when banker bets make sense.

 How Does Banker Bet Work in Other Types of Bets